Manaslu Circuit Trek - 14 Days

 • Annapurna Conservation Area Project permit cost: USD 30

-The Manaslu circuit trek in Nepal presents a refreshing challenge that demands a good level of physical fitness and endurance.
-Circuit trail navigates through diverse and rugged terrain, encompassing both steep ascents and descents.
+Manaslu Circuit Trek in Nepal presents refreshing challenge that demands good level of physical fitness and endurance.
+Circuit trail navigates diverse and rugged terrain, encompassing both steep ascents and descents.

-There are many suspension bridges, rocky tracks, and a high mountain pass on this trek.
-So, adequate physical preparation and mental fortitude are essential for a successful trek.
-One of the significant considerations while trekking in the Himalayas is altitude sickness.
-As the trek progresses, the altitude increases, and acclimatization becomes crucial.
+Suspension bridges, rocky tracks, and high mountain pass on this trek.
+So, adequate physical preparation and mental fortitude are essential for successful trek.
+One of significant considerations while trekking in the Himalayas is altitude sickness.
+Progresses, altitude increases, and acclimatization becomes crucial.

-To address this, our Manaslu circuit trek itinerary incorporates ample acclimatization days, allowing the body to gradually adapt to the thinner air and reducing the risk of altitude-related illness.
+To address, our Manaslu Circuit Trek Itinerary incorporates ample acclimatization days, allowing the body to gradually adapt to thinner air and reducing risk of altitude-related illness.

-Tea houses along the Manaslu circuit trek route serve as welcoming havens for tired trekkers.
-Manaslu welcomes trekkers with a cozy and comfortable environment to rest and recharge.
-Basic guest houses offer essential amenities like accommodation, meals, and hot beverages, ensuring comfortability during the trek.
+Tea houses along Manaslu Circuit Trek route serve as welcoming havens for tired trekkers.
+Manaslu welcomes trekkers with cozy and comfortable environment to rest and recharge.
+Basic guest houses offer essential amenities like accommodation, meals, and hot beverages, ensuring comfortability during trekking.

 Accommodation provided in tea houses typically consists of simple rooms with two single beds.
-Note that attached bathrooms may not be available in all rooms, and shared toilets are more common.
-While the facilities may be basic, the tea houses aim to create a warm and hospitable atmosphere for trekkers.
+Note: attached bathrooms not available in all rooms, and shared toilets are common.
+While the facilities are basic, tea houses aim to create warm and hospitable atmosphere for trekkers.

-When it comes to dining, tea houses offer a variety of meal options to cater to different tastes.
-Nepalese, Tibetan, and Western cuisine on the menus of different tea houses are available.
-Traditional Nepalese dishes such as Dal Bhat, Momos, Thenduk, Tibetan bread, and Thukpa are common on the menu.
-Likewise, you will also get soups, porridge, mashed potatoes, sandwiches, pasta, toast, eggs, etc.
+When it comes to dining, tea houses offer variety of meal options to cater different tastes.
+Nepalese, Tibetan, and Western cuisine on menu of different tea houses are available.
+Traditional Nepalese dishes such as Dal Bhat, Momos, Thenduk, Tibetan bread, and Thukpa are common on menu.
+Likewise, you get soups, porridge, mashed potatoes, sandwiches, pasta, toast, eggs, etc.

-• Internet: The availability of internet connection along the Manaslu circuit trail is limited.
-Wi-Fi can be found in some teahouses and lodges along the trek, but the quality and speed may vary.
-Consider getting a local SIM card for emergency communication or staying connected with family and friends.
+• Internet: Availability of internet connection Manaslu circuit trail is limited.
+Wi-Fi found in teahouses and lodges.
+But quality and speed is slow.
+Consider getting local SIM card for emergency communication or staying connected with family and friends.

-• Charging: Paid charging stations are available in most teahouses.
-You can bring a power bank or battery charger for backup.
-The reliability and compatibility of charging facilities can vary, so having your backup is recommended.
+• Charging: Paid charging are available in most teahouses.
+Bring power bank or battery charger for backup.
+Reliability and compatibility of charging facilities can vary, so having your backup is recommended.

-• Hot showers: Hot showers are available at some tea houses along the trekking route.
-However, the availability may vary.
-Be prepared for limited access to hot showers, and consider carrying wet wipes or alternative hygiene solutions.
+• Hot showers: Hot showers are available at tea houses.
+However, availability may vary.
+Prepared for limited access to hot showers, and consider carrying wet wipes or alternative hygiene solutions.

-• Drinking water: It is essential to treat or purify drinking water during the Manaslu trek.
+• Drinking water: It is essential to treat or purify drinking water during Manaslu Trek.
 Boiled water or water purification tablets are commonly used.
-Alternatively, bottled water can be purchased at teahouses, but this may not be environmentally sustainable due to plastic waste.
+Alternatively, bottled water purchased at teahouses, but this may not be environmentally sustainable due to plastic waste.

-• Dietary options: Teahouses along the route offer mainly two dietary options: vegetarian and non-vegetarian meals.
-However, the menu choices can be limited in some remote areas.
+• Dietary options: Local teahouses offer mainly two dietary options: vegetarian and non-vegetarian meals.
+However, tea house menu choices limited in remote areas.

-• There are two ways to obtain a Nepal travel visa
+• There are two ways to obtain Nepal Travel Visa

-• Through the Nepalese embassy or consulate in your home country
+• Through Nepalese embassy or consulate in your home country

 • Upon arrival at Tribhuvan International Airport in Kathmandu or any other entry point.
 You can apply for a Nepal travel visa at the designated counter.